kolypto/py-mongosql/README.md

 * String syntax

-    Give a list of field names, separated by spaces.
+    Give a list of field names, separated by whitespace.

     Example: